How to get sand out of bearded dragon’s nose?

 Preparation:

 Before attempting to remove sand from your bearded dragon’s nose, it is important to gather the necessary supplies and create a comfortable environment for your pet.
 You will need tweezers, saline solution, and cotton swabs.
-Make sure that these supplies are within reach and you have them at hand before starting the process.
+Make sure that these supplies are within reach and that you have them at hand before starting the process.

 It is also critical that your bearded dragon is calm and comfortable before commencing the procedure.
-You can do this by placing them in a warm spot with comfortable temperature, providing them with their favorite food or treats, and dimming the lights.
+You can do this by placing them in a warm spot with a comfortable temperature, providing them with their favorite food or treats, and dimming the lights.

 Removing the Sand: